-Describe the extent to which the project/program facilitates the adoption of innovative technology, practices, or strategies.
-For example, green technology, zero and near-zero emission vehicles, connected cars, traffic signal and new bus technology, innovative transportation system management.
+Describe the extent to which the project/program facilitates the adoption of innovative echnology, practices, or strategies.
+For example, green technology, zero and near-zero mission vehicles, connected cars, traffic signal and new bus technology, innovative rsportation sy stem managemen ıt.